Mental health in the Middle East: Modern views

+Regional variations

+The overall lack of mental health services available across the Middle East is a largely contributing factor to people not seeking help.
+The impact of mental health varies throughout the Middle East due to some parts facing wars, economic difficulties, and sociopolitical unrest.
+In these countries, due to the challenges faced by individuals, the most basic needs are not met; therefore, mental health often is not prioritized.
+Whereas in more developed countries, such as Saudi Arabia, where free health care is provided and people do have access to mental health services as the availability of mental health professionals are widely available.
+Society's attitude towards mental health plays a substantial role in seeking help, compared to the service availability in developing countries.
+Saudi Arabia's Vision 2030, includes expanding its mental health infrastructure, by having more services available to those who need help, as well as, the expansion of medical schools and training on mental health.

+Spiritual beliefs and superstitions

+The belief in being possessed by supernatural entities such as jinn (demons), seher (magic), or hasad (the "evil eye") is prevalent among Muslims in general and is reportedly more prevalent among women, the elderly, and those with lower levels of education.
+Although the belief in demonic possession is officially condemned as inconsistent with Islam and its teachings, it persists in Middle Eastern culture.
+These attributions underscore the intricacies involved in comprehending and addressing mental disorders in Middle Eastern culture, highlighting the importance of culturally-sensitive initiatives to reduce stigma.

 Zār

 Zār (زار) known as possession by a spirit, is exhibited by some Middle Eastern cultures.
 Specific ceremonies are performed to placate the zār and relieve the symptoms of the afflicted individual.
 These ritualized ceremonies, organized and facilitated by a leader, include the affected individual and a person previously affected by the zār, and involve "incense, music, and movement".
 The details of the ceremony vary by region.
 Some leaders may recommend that the patient first seek the help of a doctor, while others believe that interventions by the doctor, such as using needles for injections, may further agitate the zār, creating more problems for the patient.
 Those who choose traditional treatment for zār remain in isolation for up to seven days.
 This syndrome has been reported in North African and Middle Eastern countries, including Ethiopia, Egypt, Iran, and Sudan.
 Signs and symptoms of zār may include dissociative episodes, unexpected laughing, yelling, or singing, or even patients hitting their heads against a wall.
 Clients may exhibit apathy and be reclusive.
 Those under the influence of the zār may refuse to eat or carry out activities of daily living, and may develop an extended interaction with the possessing spirit.